 On top of those considerations was a desire to create a planter system that was more than a “just a planter,” one that avoided wasting valuable tropical hardwood with carpenter-built techniques that fall apart in just a few years, so that our planters could better meet the needs of our need and provide flexible solution to our customers challenges.

 To achieve those goals, my search led me to design unique planters of using several materials and techniques to overcome issues I found with existing planters:

-The Mariner Commercial Planter is a 3-part engineered system incorporating proprietary anodized aluminum structural extrusions with an internal aluminum frame that supports an outer planter box of wood or maintenance-free, eco-friendly recycled plastic lumber, and a rugged 100% recycled plastic waterproof liner with advanced drainage.
+The Mariner Commercial Planter is a complete 3-part engineered landscaping system incorporating proprietary anodized aluminum structural extrusions with an internal aluminum frame that supports an outer planter box of wood or maintenance-free, eco-friendly recycled plastic lumber, and a rugged 100% recycled plastic waterproof liner with advanced drainage.

-DeepStream’s Mariner planter also integrates accessories that are engineered into the planter by design, not as an afterthought.
+DeepStream’s Mariner planter integrates accessories that are engineered into the planter by design, not as an afterthought.
 These options include:

 - Cost-effective multi-section planters of infinite length

 - A “bomb proof” caster base, making even the largest planters movable

 - Screen walls for privacy, security, and access control with no penetrations of roof decks or city sidewalks to secure them.